SinbadB/100-days-of-code/log.md

 **Today's Progress**: Covered CSS Grid.

 **Thoughts**:  The grid.
 A digital frontier.
 I tried to picture clusters of information as they moved through the computer.
 What did they look like?
 Ships, motorcycles.
 With the circuits like freeways.
 I kept dreaming of a world I thought I'd never see.
 And then one day, I got in.

+### Day 6: May 01, 2020  (R1D6)

+**Today's Progress**: I got myself up and running on CodePen, GitHub pages and Visual Studio Code.

+**Thoughts**:  Fantastic day!
+I set myself the challenge of getting a website online by the end of the day.
+And I did it!
+I knew before I could publish anything I needed to find all of the basic tools necessary for the task.
+I found GitHub pages was perfect for what I needed.
+Free static published page that allows me to stay in (And continue to learn) the GitHub ecosystem.

+I also looked into CodePen, as it’s a part of the next section of freeCodeCamp and seems to be the online standard for sharing (Or at least displaying) code.

+Finally (so far today) I looked into Visual Studio Code.
+After looking over several code editors (Siblime, Atom and webstorm) I settled with Visual Studio Code as the current industry standard.
+I may find that alternatives offer something more suited to me later, but for now it fulfils all of my requirements and is most common on tutorials I have been watching.

+**Link(s) to work**: [Live testing site on GitHub pages](https://sinbadb.github.io/livetesting/)